BACK TO HOME

 Just eight days after the 1941 Navy game, Pearl Harbor was attacked, and the U.S. was at war.
 For West Point, it meant that the course of training would be compressed to three years.
 It also meant that Plebes (freshmen) would be eligible to play in varsity competition.
 And the Plebes who entered West Point in the fall of 1942 would form the core of some of the greatest college teams ever to step on a football field.

-The 1942 Army team did win six games, but the Cadets still couldn't get past Notre Dame, Penn or Navy.
-The Army-Navy game - traditionally played in front of huge crowds in Philadelphia - was played that year at Annapolis because of wartime restrictions on travel, the crowd limited to a small number of academy officials, newspapermen, local residents and the brigade of midshipmen.
-With no West Point cadets permitted to attend, the Naval Academy in the interest of sportsmanship ordered half the midshipmen to cheer for the Army!
-Their half-hearted efforts at cheering for the foe were to no avail, though, as Navy still won, 14-0.
+The 1942 Army team won six games, but the Cadets still couldn't get past Notre Dame, Penn or Navy.
+The Army-Navy game - traditionally played in front of huge crowds in Philadelphia - was played that year at Annapolis because of wartime restrictions on travel, and the crowd was limited to a small number of academy officials, newspapermen, local residents and the brigade of midshipmen.
+With no West Point cadets permitted to attend, in the interest of sportsmanship the Naval Academy ordered half the midshipmen to cheer for Army!
+Their half-hearted efforts at cheering for their fierce rival were to no avail, though, as Navy still won, 14-0.

 Another outstanding group of Plebes arrived in 1943, including perhaps the greatest all-around athlete ever to attend the Academy, a Californian named Glenn Davis.
 And Army football continued to improve.
 The Cadets shut out their first four opponents, scoring more than 50 points against both Temple and Columbia.

 Leading Temple 48-0 at the half, Blaik ordered his players not to score again.
-So in the second half, Army stayed on the ground, punting on every third down.
-But Blaik hadn't considered scoring on defense, and when an Army defender intercepted a Temple pass, Blaik watched as he returned it over 50 yards to the Temple one-yard line - where he downed the ball!
+In the second half, Army stayed on the ground, and punted on every third down.
+But Blaik hadn't considered the possibility of the defense scoring, and when an Army defender intercepted a Temple pass, Blaik watched as he returned it over 50 yards to the Temple one-yard line - where he downed the ball!
 Realizing that this was an even greater insult than if the player had actually scored, Blaik debated what to do next, finally deciding to pass up the sure touchdown and settle on a field goal attempt by a player who had never before kicked a field goal.
-Sure enough, though, the kick was good, and Blaik, the consummate sportsman, did some after-the-game explaining to Temple's coach.
+Sure enough, though, the kick was good, and Blaik, the consummate sportsman, had to do some after-the-game explaining to Temple's coach.

 Still , for a third year in a row, the Cadets couldn't get past Notre Dame, Penn and Navy.
 The Irish, behind quarterback Johnny Lujack, walloped the Army 26-0, and although the Cadets at least managed a 13-13 tie with Penn, they lost once again to Navy, 13-0.
 This time, the Army-Navy game was played at West Point, and this time, with no midshipmen on hand to cheer their team, a group of Cadets was ordered to sing "Anchors Aweigh."